Germany: Home alone boy calls police and gets Nutella bread | DW | 27.03.2020

 She had left the family home in Ansbach, albeit momentarily, and the boy was at a loss.
 Having seemingly explored all possible options he decided he had no option but to get in touch with the emergency services.

-"His mom was out of house and he suddenly felt lonely," local police posted on Facebook.
+"His mom was out of the house and he suddenly felt lonely," local police posted on Facebook.

 His call was met with concern that only increased when the youngster burst into tears as he explained his plight.